benoitries/experimentation/input/input-persona/persona-v3-limited-agents/RULES_MAPPING_NETLOGO_TO_OPERATION_MODEL.md

 ActClock: date change → oeSetClock(dateString: dateString)
 ActEnvironment: stochastic (50% chance) → oeSimulateRain(intensity: random, amount: based on intensity)
 ActAdministrator: explicit call → oeInstallHpc(x: random, y: random)
+ActEndUser: explicit UI action → oeRequestAction(actionName: from UI, payload: context)
 ```

 ---

 ## 6. Validation Checklist

-Before finalizing the LUCIM Environment Model, verify:
+Before finalizing the LUCIM Operation Model, verify:

-- [ ] All actors are external roles (not breeds/patches)
+- [ ] All NetLogo agents are mapped 1:1 to LUCIM actors
+- [ ] The end-user actor `ActEndUser` is present
 - [ ] Each actor has at least one explicit goal
 - [ ] All events are Actor→System (OE) or System→Actor (IE)
 - [ ] No Actor↔Actor or System↔System events